Rakesh-tech200/Educational-Institute-Test-Result-Management-System./README.md

-#The Student Result Management System is a full-fledged web application designed to manage student records efficiently.
+#The Student Result Management System is a full-fledged web application designed to manage student test result records and others efficiently.

 Features
 Add and manage student records
 View and update student results
 Delete student data when needed